davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good idea

 # Release Notes
+**v0.88 2024-11-07**<br>
+Enable reading of AMI cfgs from rpt.conf and manager.conf if not found in allmon.ini search locations.

 **v0.87 2024-10-18**<br>
 Fix bug where on new installs on nodes with no existing favorites files the main page would not fully load.
 Other minor optimizations.